Aqeel Malik

 Aqeel Malik is a Pakistani politician who has been a member of the National Assembly of Pakistan since February 2024.

 Early life and education

-Malik qualified as a barrister in 2011 after completing the Bar Professional Training Course at City Law School, London, and is a member of the Honourable Society of Gray’s Inn.
+Malik qualified as a non-practising barrister in 2011 after completing the Bar Professional Training Course at City Law School, London, and is a member of the Honourable Society of Gray's Inn.
 He later earned an LL.M. in International & Comparative Law from the George Washington University, Washington, D.C., in 2012.
 Official government profiles also style him as a Barrister with a legal background in constitutional and criminal law.

 Early legal career

 After returning to Pakistan, Malik practised law from 2011 onward, focusing on constitutional law, criminal law, election law, white-collar crime, contract negotiation and alternative dispute resolution.
 He is listed as a partner (Advocate Supreme Court) at the firm ANZ Partners.
-His professional memberships include lifetime membership of the Lahore High Court Bar Association (Rawalpindi Bench), lifetime membership of the Taxila Bar Association, and membership of Gray’s Inn in London.
+His professional memberships include lifetime membership of the Lahore High Court Bar Association (Rawalpindi Bench), lifetime membership of the Taxila Bar Association, and membership of Gray's Inn in London.